 Mix all of the ingredients well in a medium bowl.
 It will form a cohesive mass.
 In between 2 pieces of parchment paper (I lightly spray both sheets with non-stick spray) roll out the dough until about 1/8″ thick.

 Brush on some egg white and sprinkle with black and white sesame seeds or cheese (if using).
 Cut into squares with a pizza cutter (or cookie cutter).
 Bake on a single sheet of parchment 15-18 minutes (I do 22-25 min to get them crispier).

-You may find almond flour and almond meal at the store.
+You may find almond flour or almond meal at the grocery store or co-op.
 They are basically the same finely ground almonds, but almond meal has the skins on (before they grind it).
 I like meal best, but sometimes only the flour is available.
 Both will result in terrific crackers!